 The foundation is now focused on a long-term conservation strategy of educating the country’s youth about the benefits of large cats for the Namibian ecosystem and economy.
 Children are brought from all over Namibia for 4-5 days to learn all about conservation and the environment in the hope that they’ll go home and educate their parents as well.

-Even if you don’t make it to the Okonjima Nature Reserve for a visit, you can still help their cause.
+Even if you don’t make it to the Okonjima Nature Reserve for a visit, you can still help their cause of promoting the conservation and ethical treatment of Namibia’s big cats.
 The foundation relies on private donations to care for the animals and to run their courses for the kids.
 Every donation helps!

 The Okonjima Property

-The lodges are spread out on this expansive property which allows for amazing views from every room.
-You’ll feel like you are right in the heart of the African bush as curious warthogs and guinea fowl approach your window to peer inside.
+With a focus on sustainable tourism, Okinjima’s lodges are spread out on this expansive wildlife reserve which allows for amazing views and ample opportunities to spot safari animals from every room.
+You’ll feel like you are right in the heart of the African bush as curious warthogs and guinea fowl approach your window to peer inside; staying at Okinjima was one of the highlights of Namibia for us.

 From camping to private villas, Okonjima has several lodging options to fit every budget.
 The rooms are spacious and gorgeously decorated, the meals are divine, and you’ll have a wonderful opportunity to view beautiful sunsets as well as plenty of wildlife right outside of your room!